-What interested you in becoming a Phlebotomist?
+What interested you in becoming a phlebotomist?

 What physical and/or soft skills do you need to have to succeed?

 Phlebotomy requires you to do physical work, so you must be in good shape.
 An average phlebotomist will draw between 300-350 samples per shift.
-Good communication between staffing, nurses, clinicians and the patient is key.
+Good communication between staffing, nurses, clinicians, and the patient is key.
 Customer service, excellent interaction skills and a passion for patient care are also very important.
-Soft skills are equally important as technique because it is necessary to make the patient feel at ease while drawing blood.
+Soft skills are equally important as a technique because it is necessary to make the patient feel at ease while drawing blood.

 What advice would you give to interested high school students?